-The requirements should be independent of each other, and not have overlapping statements that conflict with each other or restate the same need.
+Independent The requirements should be independent of each other, and not have overlapping statements that conflict with each other or restate the same need.
 A degree of analysis will be required as there will inevitably be some overlap, but this can be kept to a minimum by creating requirements in hierarchies and working systematically.
 Enterprise Architect has a number of features that can assist with this, including the Relationship Matrix, which will help to identify overlap.
+The powerful and flexible search function could also be used to identify overlapping or conflicting statements.

+Find in Project × - 1 1

+Requirements Requirements

+Diect Status Created

+Status: Approved

+Any person studying who is under the age of 27 with student i Approved 8/05/2015

+REQ117 - The system must provide a mechanism allowing stude Approved 8/05/2015

+REQ112 - 2000 hours mean time between failure.
+Approved 9/04/2003

+Status: Mandatory

-The powerful and flexible search function could also be used to identify overlay or conflicting statements.
-Requirements Requ Object Status Created ☐ Status: Approved Any person studying who is under the age of 27 with student i REQ117 - The system must provide a mechanism allowing stude REQ112 - 2000 hours mean time between failure.
-8/05/2015 8/05/2015 9/04/2003 ☐ Status: Mandatory ☐ Status: Mandatory REQ110- Wherever possible existing security definitions should Mandatory 2/05/2003 Modifiable This means that a requirement can be changed without there being the need to modify other related requirements.
-It also applies to a Software (System) Requirements Specification and requires that it can be changed easily.
-Enterprise Architect can assist with both these issues; the Requirements themselves can easily be located through the search facility, and the text and properties changed easily.
-The System Requirements Specification is automatically generated from the model, so by simply changing one or more requirements and regenerating the document it will be updated.
-Traceable A Requirement is a specificat ion of a characteristic or behavior, and does not exist in isolation but is typically related to up-process entities such as stakeholders, business drivers and goals, and down-process entities such as Use Cases and components.
-Enterprise Architect allows elements to be traced in any direction and provides a number of powerful tools to visualize the traces, including the Relationship Matrix, the Traceability Window and the Requirements diagram itself.
-The Insert Related Elements facility can be used to automatically construct a diagram of traces.
+REQ110- Wherever possible existing security definitions should Mandatory 2/05/2003

+Modifiable Traceable This means that a requirement can be changed without there modify other related requirements.
+It also applies to a Softw Requirements Specification and requires that it can be chang Architect can assist with both these issues; the Requirement be located through the search facility, and the text and prope The System Requirements Specification is automatically get so by simply changing one or more requirements and regend will be updated.
+A Requirement is a specification of a characteristic or behav in isolation but is typically related to up-process entities such business drivers and goals, and down-process entities such a components.
+Enterprise Architect allows elements to be trace provides a number of powerful tools to visualize the traces, Relationship Matrix, the Traceability Window and the Requ The Insert Related Elements facility can be used to automatic diagram of traces. e being the ne vare (System) ged easily.
+En s themselves erties change nerated from erating the do vior, and does h as stakehol as Use Cases eed in any dir including the irements dia ically constru eed to nterprise can easily d easily. the model, ocument it s not exist ders, and ection and gram itself. nct a

+Traceability ×

+66° 🚰 🔂 🔢 - 🞯

+REQ020 - Receive Books

+□

+Orders

+□> implements

+🗄 🔽 REQ032 - Update Inventory

+Association from

+-